 By striving for motion we do not understand any thought, but only that a part of matter is so placed and stirred to motion, that it really would go somewhere if it were not prevented by any cause.

 In addition to characterizing matter, however, IIIp6 is a foundational claim about the nature of mind and, in particular, about human psychology.
-There is a basis, in Spinoza's dual aspect theory and parallelism, for thinking that whatever is true about bodies is true about minds also in some sense (and see IIIp10 and IIIp11 for Spinoza's account of striving and the mind/body relation).
+There is a basis, in Spinoza’s metaphysics, for thinking that whatever is true about bodies is true about minds also in some sense (and see IIIp10 and IIIp11 for Spinoza’s account of striving and the mind/body relation).
 Striving in physics, however, is understood as a tendency to a certain kind of motion, and motion seems, if anything does, to belong to bodies alone.
 So Spinoza needs to supply an account of the mental correlate to the physical “striving for motion.”
-But IIIp6 leaves open the question of what it means for mind to strive.
+But IIIp6 leaves open the question of what it means for a mind to strive.
 On this objection, the striving doctrine uses a kind of metaphorical language, the term ‘striving’, where a precise and literal account of what it is that is characteristic of mind is required.